Careers: Smart Grid Tecnology

 The "smart grid" presents a myriad of opportunities for green collar jobs.
 Learn about the job prospects in the industry and how your local community college can provide you with the training to capitalize on this growing industry.

-Our nation’s energy delivery system is undergoing a major transformation, and soon the “smart grid” will replace the electric system of yesteryear.
+Our nation’s energy delivery system is undergoing a significant transformation, and soon, the “smart grid” will replace the electric system of yesteryear.

-The grid is deemed “smart” because it will have the capability to route power according to specific needs and conditions, which is a sharp contrast to today’s grid that merely “broadcasts” power from central generators.
+The grid is deemed “smart” because it can route power according to specific needs and conditions, which is a sharp contrast to today’s grid, which merely “broadcasts” power from central generators.
 The smart grid is more reliable, transparent, cost-effective, and energy-effective than the current infrastructure, and the system is how America plans to manage its future energy independence, emergency resilience, and ability to generate clean power.

 This video explains smart grid technology.

 Under the Obama Administration, along with the Federal Smart Grid Task Force established through the Energy Independence and Security Act of 2007, the smart grid will soon become a reality.
-In fact, areas around the country, such as Southern California and Cincinnati, have already begun installing smart meters as a first step in creating a national system.
+Areas around the country, such as Southern California and Cincinnati, have already begun installing smart meters to create a national system.

 The Smart Grid: Smart Career Choices

-The Department of Energy’s Grid 2030 Vision plans to modernize and revolutionize the current electric system within the next 10 years.
-The changes will impact every mile of the electricity system, reaching every single consumer and business.
-Clearly, a change of this magnitude will not only cost billions of dollars but create “green collar” job opportunities for many individuals.
+The Department of Energy’s Grid 2030 Vision plans to modernize and revolutionize the electric system within ten years.
+The changes will impact every mile of the electricity system, reaching every consumer and business.
+Clearly, a change of this magnitude will cost billions of dollars and create “green collar” job opportunities for many individuals.

-In fact, according to KEMA, the leading authority in energy consulting, in the next four years alone, the $16 billion earmarked for smart grid funding incentives will directly create 280,000 jobs in deploying the new grid.
+In fact, according to KEMA, the leading authority in energy consulting, in the next four years alone, the $16 billion earmarked for intelligent grid funding incentives will directly create 280,000 jobs in deploying the new grid.

 Securing a Smart Grid Degree